rlagutinhub/docker.vsftpd/README.md

   * `NO` reade only
   * `RW` reade write and disallow delete
   * `ALL` reade write and allow delete
-* Description: Grants access to user anonymous need to have access to files in `/var/ftp/pub` directory.
+* Description: Grants access to user anonymous need to have access to files in `/var/ftp/anonymous` directory.

 ----

 * Variable name: `FTP_USER_1,,,N`
 * Default value: not defined
-* Accepted values: `USERNAME:PASSWORD:LOCAL_ROOT:ACCESS_MODE:CMD`
+* Accepted values: `USERNAME:PASSWORD:LOCAL_ROOT:ACCESS_MODE:CMD:ANON`
   * `USERNAME` Any string.
 Avoid whitespaces and special chars.
   * `PASSWORD` Any string.
   * `LOCAL_ROOT` Any sub folder **only** in the dir `/var/ftp/pub`.
   * `ACCESS_MODE` Access mode. <RW|RO>
   * `CMD` Set to YES if you want to allow change the current directory to DIR. <NO|YES>
+  * `ANON` Set to YES if you want to allow anonymous access the current directory to DIR. <NO|YES>
 * Description: Adds multiple users for the workloads.